 and on time.

-checks or study guide contributions) allow you to demonstrate careful
+or study guide contributions) allow you to demonstrate careful preparation

-The elevator pitch assignment and impromptu recaps of
+elevator pitch assignment, impromptu recaps of discussion or lecture

 Your commonplace book (also part of this portion of your

-it will also hold quotes you can use for future public speaking
+grade) will hold quotes you can use for future public speaking occasions,

 The prepared interview is similar to the kind of speaking

 For the historic speech, you will deliver a speech from

 The article presentation is similar to the presentations

 historians make at history conferences.